Agreements

 http://www.lebenskuenstlerin.at/index.php/de/

-Collaboration between AESCOV and Asociácia Vaskulárnych Kompresívnych Syndrómov a Ehlers-Danlos
+Agreement between AESCOV and Asociácia Vaskulárnych Kompresívnych Syndrómov a Ehlers-Danlos

 The Slovak association Asociácia Vaskulárnych Kompresívnych Syndrómov a Ehlers-Danlos was created and is dedicated to supporting, informing, educating, and raising awareness about Vascular compression syndromes and Ehlers-Danlos syndrome in both patient and professional communities in Slovakia and Czech Republic, as well as internationally.
 In addition, it fosters research and advancements in patient care through setting up collaborative partnerships with medical professionals, scientists, and other patient organizations.
 Its ultimate vision is to improve the accessibility and quality of patient care, and thus the overall patient quality of life.